Multiplicative non-Gaussian model error estimation in data assimilation: Numerical Experiments

 \end{linenomath}

-Our aim is to characterize the uncertainty in model simulations due to missing physics, where the resolved variables are partially observed.
-The effects of uncertainty characterization on forecasts and assimilation are also of interest.
-Experiments proceed in two stages: 1) An error estimation phase whereby the proposed approach and benchmark methods described in Section \ref{S:3} are applied to obtain estimates of model errors; and 2) An assimilation phase where these error estimates are utilized in an assimilation experiment to determine the effects on forecasts and analyses.
-These are discussed in detail below.
+Our aim is to first characterize the uncertainty in model simulations due to missing physics i.e. the subgrid term in (\ref{eq:4c}), where the resolved variables are partially observed.
+Then we study the effects of uncertainty characterization on forecasts and assimilation.